polarmobile/polar.paywall.publisher/README.md

 This project is a simple sample web server for the Polar Mobile Paywall API.

+NOTE: You may be tempted to adapt this source code to work with your existing infrastructure.
+This strategy is certifiably a bad idea as this example was not designed to scale.
+A proper implementation requires a complete rewrite of this example.

 ## Contents ##

  * __Definitions__: Definitions of bolded terms used throughout this document.